For a look at all of Epcot’s quick service reviews, see this post.

 Reputation: High.
 Tangierine Cafe is a favorite of many looking for food that’s a little different.

-Knowing full well I was about to be ripped off, I ordered the $8.99 Tangierine Cocktail, which is a short pour of triple sec underneath half strawberry/half tangerine non-alcoholic slush.
-Refreshing, but a waste of money.
+Knowing full well that I was about to be ripped off, I ordered the Tangierine Cocktail, which is a short pour of triple sec underneath half strawberry/half tangerine non-alcoholic slush.
+It was a sugary, refreshing waste of money.
+Just about all of the drinks available around Morocco, outside of the restaurants, are similar.

 Sangria and Mimosa

-The mimosa is straightforward featuring about two ounces of cheap sparkling wine topped with two ounces of orange juice.
+The mimosa is straightforward and features about three ounces of cheap sparkling wine topped with two ounces of orange juice.
 The sangria is a worse value proposition, offering about three ounces of cheap Spanish sangria for too much money.
 Drinks are best purchased elsewhere.